Published on

 The calcium hardness is the amount of dissolved calcium in your water and should be between 150 and 250 ppm to prevent surface damage to your hot tub.

-Sanitizers are chemicals you add to your hot tub water to kill bacteria, viruses, algae, and other microorganisms.
-Common sanitizers include:
+Sanitizers are chemicals you add to your hot tub water to kill bacteria, viruses, algae, and other microorganisms, ensuring a safe and clean environment.

 Maintaining the correct chemical balance in your hot tub is essential for ensuring the water is safe and comfortable.
 Regular testing and prompt adjustments can prevent skin irritation and equipment damage.

 You should regularly test your hot tub water at least twice a week.
-Frequent testing helps you avoid potential imbalances.
+Frequent testing helps you stay ahead of potential imbalances.

 To test your water, you'll need test strips, liquid test kits, or a digital hot tub water test kit.
 Dip the test strip into the water and compare the resulting colors with the chart provided.